ibrahimkundlik/MemoryGame-Udacity/README.md

 * If the cards do not match, both cards are flipped face down.
 The game ends once all cards have been correctly matched and a popup message appears giving the user a rating based on the moves taken and congratulates the user.

+## Game Functionality
+In the real-life game, players flip over cards to locate the pairs that match.
+The goal is to recreate this.
+These are the events that need to be handled:
+* Flipping cards
+* What happens when cards match
+* What happens when cards do not match
+* When the game finishes

 ## Game Behavior
 * Memory Game Logic-
 The game randomly shuffles the cards.
 A user wins once all cards have successfully been matched.